toniismail12/toniismail12/README.md

 - 👋 Hi, I’m @toniismail12

-i'm learning go programming language, and i really like about programming
+i'm learning go programming language, nextjs, reactjs and i really like about programming

 <!---
 toniismail12/toniismail12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.